Pakistan International Airlines Flight 8303: Victims

 The day following the accident, Pakistani officials confirmed 97 fatalities on the aircraft.
 Among the fatalities were Zara Abid and five officers of the Pakistani Army.
 The two survivors of the accident were sent to Dar-ul-Sehat Hospital and Civil Hospital respectively and were both in stable condition.

 On the ground, the spokeswoman of Sindh Health Department reported said eight residents of Model Colony were injured in the crash and most victims' corpses had suffered burns.
 Due to the fact that the accident occurred on a Friday and most men were at a nearby mosque for Friday morning prayers, most of the ground injuries were women and children.
+(Note: The final report released by the Aircraft Accident Investigation Board of Pakistan stated that only three people on the ground sustained injuries, which were all labeled serious.
+However, the spokeswomen for the Sindh Health Department in the immediate aftermath of the accident before the first ground fatality happened stated that eight people on the ground were injured.)
 Faisal Edhi of the Edhi Foundation said 25–30 people were hospitalized, mostly due to burns.
 Ten days after the accident, one of the injured people on the ground, a 13-year-old cleaning the upper floor of a house with her two sisters, died in the hospital due to burn injuries.